 We also want people to look after their own physical and mental health.
 This includes managing what are known as ‘long term conditions’ such as diabetes, dementia, depression, heart disease and arthritis.
 We want to make sure that people make good choices, do not put themselves or others at risk and look out for and look after each other.

-Examples of how we already work like this in Suffolk Coastal and Waveney Districts include:
+Examples of how we already work like this include:

 Councillors (District, County and Town/Parish) will act as community leaders and engage, inspire and represent their communities.
 They will also support community champions - people who put time and energy into making things better in their group or their community (who are also sometimes called ‘fiery spirits’).